 The village of 3400 inhabitants and over 500 years old, takes its name from the local aromatic plant known as “Khwüno”.
 The ancestors thus baptized the village “Khwünomia”, ie the inhabitants of the place where the Khwüno grows.
 During the British colonization, for practical reasons of language, it was renamed Khonoma.

-Khonoma was for a long time the stronghold of the Angamese ‘head-cutters’ warriors who resisted until 1880 against the British invader.
-Famous leaders of the “Naga National Movement” were born here as A.Z.
-Phizo.
+This village of 3,400 souls, now very peaceful, was for a long time the stronghold of the ferocious “Nagas Angamis” who resisted until 1880 against the British invader.
+Many leaders of the “Naga National Movement” were born here.

-The Nagas Angami live generally in the mountainous regions of Nagaland depending mainly on farming.
+The Nagas Angami, whose language is of Tibetan-Burmese type, generally inhabit the mountainous regions of Nagaland and depend mainly on agriculture and livestock.

 In 1896, when the British annexed their territory, inter-village quarrels gradually ended.

-Nowadays, 90% of the population of Nagaland is Catholic, only a handful of Nagas have kept their animist traditions.
+The British also brought Christendom ; a vast conversion of the population took place throughout Nagaland.
+Nowadays 90% of the population of Nagaland is Catholic, only a handful of Nagaland people keep their animist traditions.

 Khonoma is traditionnally a village of hunters.
 It has chosen, however, ecological development, establishing systems for managing natural resources and resolving conflicts between villagers, all that with a determined will to conserve biodiversity and wildlife.